LinuxSuRen/dify-docs/en/development/backend/sandbox/README.md

 3. Rebuild DifySandbox.

 > Adding new dependencies may introduce additional permission requirements.
 Please carefully evaluate security implications.
-If you cannot fully control potential security risks, it is not recommended to change permission configurations.
+Do not change permission configurations if you cannot fully assess the potential security risks.

 ### Contribution